 What is USDA doing?

-USDA wants to engage with all its partners and stakeholders on ways to increase nutrition security.
+USDA wants input from all Americans on ways we can improve nutrition security.
+The department is particularly focused on strengthening and building new partnerships with all levels of government, the private sector, community-based organizations, and families.
 Together, we can make progress that will change lives and ensure a healthier, more prosperous future for all Americans.

 USDA’s work to advance nutrition security focuses on four pillars: